Art Making Workshops & Classes for All Levels @ BMoCA

 Explore contemporary art created by living artists in our downtown Boulder building.
 Learn from highly skilled and respected artist-educators.
 Develop art making skills, learn new techniques.
 Meet people who are serious art lovers.
 Geared toward adults of all ages and artists of all skill levels.

-Spring 2026 Adult Art Workshops
+Summer 2026 Adult Art Workshops

 Eco-Collage with Robin Whatley